COMMUNITY CALENDAR: What’s there to do in Langley? Lots - Aldergrove Star

 .

-Talking With: Langley Little Theatre production runs Feb.
-16 to March 4 at 4307 200th St. Shows are Thursday through Saturday at 8 p.m. with 2 p.m. matinees Sundays.
+Talking With: Langley Little Theatre production runs until March 4 at 4307 200th St. Shows are Thursday through Saturday at 8 p.m. with 2 p.m. matinees Sundays.
 Tickets: $25.
 Info: langleylittletheatre.org.

-Family Day: B.C.
-Farm Museum, 9131 King St., invites everyone to a free event Monday, Feb.
-20 from 10 a.m. to 3 p.m.
-Enjoy activities and demonstrations of early pioneer activities, a scavenger hunt with prizes, balloons and photo ops, make rope, grade tomatoes, saw some logs, or pump water.
-Info: www.bcfma.com or Facebook: BC Farm Museum.

-Family Day: Canadian Museum of Flight offers a day of fun Monday, Feb.
-20 from 10 a.m. to 4 p.m.

 .